VictoriaMetrics/VictoriaMetrics/docs/VictoriaLogs/querying/README.md

 ## Command-line

+VictoriaLogs provides `vlogsqcli` interactive command-line tool for querying logs.
+See [these docs](https://docs.victoriametrics.com/victorialogs/querying/vlogscli/).

-VictoriaLogs integrates well with `curl` and other command-line tools during querying because of the following features:
+VictoriaLogs [querying API](https://docs.victoriametrics.com/victorialogs/querying/#querying-logs) integrates well with `curl` and other Unix command-line tools because of the following features:

 - Matching log entries are sent to the response stream as soon as they are found.
   This allows forwarding the response stream to arbitrary [Unix pipes](https://en.wikipedia.org/wiki/Pipeline_(Unix))